All Episodes

 Brief time out here, my friends.

-We'll go to the audio sound bites, let you hear how they're dealing with Sarah Palin and her bus trip over the weekend, plus your phone calls coming up, as we're just now.
+We'll go to the audio soundbites and let you hear how they're dealing with Sarah Palin and her bus trip over the weekend, plus your phone calls coming up as we're just now getting started on today's edition of the Rush Limbaugh program here at the EIB network.

-No, we're trying to bring them out of reversal of all this stuff.
+No, we're trying to bring about a reversal of all this up.

 Nobody wants to see economic news like this day in and day out.